What is Maxwell Bridge

-AC BridgesAC Bridges consist of a source, balance detector and four arms.
-In AC bridges, all the four arms consists of impedance.
+An AC Bridge consists of a source, a balance detector and four arms.
+In AC bridges, all four arms contain an impedance.
 The AC bridges are formed by replacing the DC battery with an AC source and galvanometer by detector of Wheatstone bridge.

 Here Z1, Z2, Z3 and Z4 are the arms of the bridge.